 - Biological surveys have been completed, cultural resource surveys are planned, and agency consultation will be conducted

 - Crashes between cars and wildlife (mostly deer) occur between Bayard and Hurley

 - Options to mitigate conflicts with wildlife are limited

-- Terrain and lack of existing structures is not conducive to crossings
+- Terrain and lack of existing structures are not conducive to wildlife crossings

 - Active signage and a wider roadway would help